nebriv/AllTrails-DataExporter/README.md

 - Only works with your own AllTrails recordings
 - Requires manual CAPTCHA solving if triggered
-- Download speed limited to avoid detection
+- Download speed limited to avoid getting blocked
 - Some recordings may fail due to AllTrails changes
+- The entire script may fail due to AllTrails site updates

 ## Contributing